Evaluation of Bundled Care for Hip and Knee Replacements (2018 – 2020)

 Central Evaluation of Integrated Funding Models (2015 – 2019)

-In 2015, the Ministry of Health and Long-Term Care (MOHLTC) issued a call for proposals to participate in an Integrated Funding Model (IFM) initiative.
+In 2015, the Ministry of Health and Long-Term Care (MOHLTC) called for proposals to participate in an Integrated Funding Model (IFM) initiative.
 Six projects were selected to test innovative approaches to integrate care and funding over a patient’s episode of care.
 The episode of care began in acute care and included a transition to community-based post-acute care.
 The goal of the IFM was to improve efficiency and value for money as well as patient, caregiver and provider experience.

-The objectives of the evaluation were to:
+The evaluation aimed to:

-- identify success factors and potential barriers to implementation;
+- Identify success factors and potential barriers to implementation.

-- measure patients’ health outcomes;
+- Measure patients’ health outcomes.

-- inform policy and potential provincial spread.
+- Inform policy and guide potential provincial spread.

-The central evaluation of 6 selected IFM programs used a mixed method design and consisted of four components:
+The central evaluation of 6 selected IFM programs used a mixed-method design and consisted of four components:

-- Comparative effectiveness analysis
+- Comparative effectiveness analysis.

 1. Implementation Evaluation